-Thank you so much for joining us for an AOTA Adventure!
+Thank you for joining us for AOTA Author!
 We are grateful for your support and so thankful for our AOTA Family.
-This year has been a beautiful Adventure for us at AOTA and we have loved it all.

-We wish to recognize the commitments and support of our dancers and their families, helpers, volunteers, donors, and every individual that has been a part of the AOTA team.
+We are so thankful for the commitments and support of our dancers and their families, helpers, volunteers, donors, and every individual that has been a part of the AOTA team.
 Thank you Heavenly Father for the Academy of the Arts.
 Our lives are enriched and blessed by each of you and we are truly grateful.

 Kate Price and Elizabeth Shaffer

 Co-owners and Directors of the Academy of the Arts

 Kate Price – Owner & Artistic Director for AOTA & JDC

 Elizabeth Shaffer – Owner & Costume Director, Public Relations & Event Manager

 Jesyka Vetter – Studio Manager & Irish Director

 JP Krick – Tap Director, Hip Hop Director

 Sarah Kilgore- Ballet Director